 Previously it was assumed that the dark color would indicate the presence of large silver particles.
 This is the case for colloidal silver where other production methods are used.

-An aqueous color indicates that it is not colloidal silver, but ionic silver.
+A watery color indicates that it is not colloidal silver, but ionic silver.

 The very small particle size of Crystal colloidal silver is confirmed by using the most modern measuring methods, specially developed for measuring particles of this size.